 Using Job Scheduling - Quick-shift creation - Notes and chat

-Creating Workflows - End of job report, Safety hazard report, Work uniform order
+Creating Forms - End of job report, Safety hazard report, Work uniform order

 Utilizing Task management - Use Tags to manage projects or teams